 Sometimes jobs can be hard to come by.
-What isn’t in short supply, however, is dog owners, and people’s need to take care of their pets properly while they’re away from home.
+However, dog owners aren’t in short supply, nor is their need to take care of their pets properly while they’re away from home.

 If you’re looking for a part-time gig or a full-time job, being a pet sitter might be in the cards for you if you play them just right.
 But how, exactly, does one go about getting a job as a pet sitter?

 Well, in this digital age, it’s much easier than it used to be.
-Now, instead of going door to door, you can go online and spread a much larger net than you ever could hitting the pavement.
+Now, instead of going door to door, you can go online and cast a much wider net than you ever could hitting the pavement.

 Here are a few tips that can help you get a dog sitter position so you can spend your days surrounded by four-legged, furry goodness.

 Get A Website

 Getting a website isn’t nearly as hard as it might sound.
-With sites like WordPress, Blogger, Wix, and Squarespace offering free website options, it will be easier than ever to get yourself out there, and for others to spread the word.
+With sites like WordPress, Blogger, Wix, and Squarespace offering free website options, it will be easier than ever to get yourself out there and for others to spread the word.